kodecocodes/i9t/app-thinning/app-thinning.markdown

 Debug builds are a great way to see how App Thinning works - because even before it existed, Xcode was tailoring debug builds to the target device.
 Build and run the application, again selecting the **iPad Air 2 Simulator**.
 Take a look at the size of **Asset.car** by looking at the Package Contents in the build directory as you did earlier.
 ![bordered width=40%](./images/ipad_air_2_asset_car_size.png)

-This is using the @2x image for Santa Cruz, and ends up at 68 KB.
+This is using the @2x image for Santa Cruz, and ends up at 107 KB.
+You may see a slight difference based on the compiler version you use.

 Now build and run with the **iPhone 6 Plus** simulator and take a look at the size of **Asset.car**:
 ![bordered width=40%](./images/iphone_6_plus_asset_car_size.png)

-As you can see, it's up to 74 KB.
+As you can see, it's up to 144 KB.
 The growth makes sense given the higher resolution of the @3x image used by the iPhone 6 Plus.
 While it may not directly reflect the size of the bundle on the store, this gives you a relative idea of how thinning works to size your bundle according to the needs of the target device.

 >**Note:** Although PNGs are a good way to provide resources, you should also consider using vector-based PDFs.
 Xcode breaks down the PDF and resizes the image as needed, essentially future-proofing your app for whatever screen scales Apple will come up with next.
 All the other thumbnail images in Old CA Maps use vector-based PDFs.